 With one of Rutherford’s revelations, this changed in 1929.

 “The instruction of the thirteenth chapter of Romans has long been misapplied.
 The improper application has really been the basis for the false doctrine of the “divine right of kings” or rulers to rule and oppress the people.
 The apostle is, in substance, telling the members of the church that they should always be obedient to God, and that the motive for such obedience must be love for God and a delight in doing’ his will.”
 Watchtower 1929 Jun 1 p.163

 “Both of these scriptures have reference to the government, order and discipline in the organization of the Lord.
 Applying these words to earthly governments has been misleading and wrongful so far as Christians are concerned.”
 Watchtower 1929 Jun 15 p.183

 From 1929 to 1962, the Superior Authorities became “the Most High God Jehovah and his exalted Son Jesus Christ.”
 (This Means Everlasting Life (1950) p.197)

 Did Jehovah direct Rutherford to introduce false interpretation of Scripture?

 Rutherford used the 1929 position on higher authorities to justify:

 - Consuming alcohol during the United States prohibition (“God never authorized a prohibition or any other sumptuary law to control the consciences or actions of others.” w29 p.121)

-- Prevention of Bible Students doing civilian military service (“For this reason the Bible Students devoted to the Lord refuse to take military service, because they are true followers of Christ and must obey God’s law.” w29 p.117)
+- Prevention of Bible Students doing military service (“For this reason the Bible Students devoted to the Lord refuse to take military service, because they are true followers of Christ and must obey God’s law.” w29 p.117)